fmtr/hct/README.md

 Assistant controls (e.g. Pull-down Lists, Number Sliders, Sensors, etc.) from a Tasmota device - and handling the communication between both sides.

-Using `hct` to expose, for example, an "Upgrade Tasmota Firmware" button to Home Assistant is as simple as adding the following lines to your `autoexec.be`:
+Using `hct` to expose, for example, an "Restart Tasmota" button to Home Assistant is as simple as adding the following lines to your `autoexec.be`: